La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 > _Hello.
 I want you to help me._
 > `Hello you.
 I want that you help me.`

-Thus, in case you don't know the name of the listener you just place **do** after it if you want to continue the same sentence after the vocative.
+Thus, if you don't know the name of the listener and you want to continue the same sentence after the vocative, you just place **do** after it.

 If you use the vocative on its own (without a noun after it) and the sentence is not finished yet, then you need to separate it from the rest.
 This is because the things that are most likely to follow the vocative in a sentence could easily be misconstrued as describing your addressee.
-Use the word **do** for separation.
+To separate it from the following noun/pronoun, use the word **do**.
 For example,

 > **coi do la .alis. la .doris. pu cliva**
 > _Hello!
 Alice left Doris._